 Price: £50.00 / £45.00 students.
 Tea and coffee provided.

 Venue: Stapleford Granary, Bury Road, Stapleford, Cambridge CB22 5BP

 Bookings now open.

-CAMcard holders and members of recognised Forster societies can book at the student price.
+CAMcard holders and members of Forster societies can book at the student price.
 Please bring proof of status to the event.

 For Love of Italy

 Italy is the setting for some of Forster's best-loved works: Where Angels Fear to Tread (1905), A Room with a View (1908), ‘The Story of a Panic’ (1904).